Anarerdene04/HelloKitty-Mosaic-Video-Generator/README.md

 Inside the hellokitty/ folder, include:

-Several plain Hello Kitty images
+ ●Several plain Hello Kitty images

-One or more mask images (filenames must include "mask")
+ ●One or more mask images (filenames must include "mask")

 2. Adjust configuration (optional)

 At the top of the script, you may adjust:

-Tile size
+ ●Tile size

-Grid density
+ ●Grid density

-FPS
+ ●FPS

-Zoom animation strength
+ ●Zoom animation strength

-Intro duration
+ ●Intro duration

 3. Run the script
 python hellokitty_mosaic.py